cole8888/SRNE-Solar-Charge-Controller-Monitor/RaspberryPi-Examples/README.md

 - 1 x Raspberry Pi
 - 1 x RS232 transceiver module.
 Ex: [MAX3232 Module](https://www.digikey.ca/en/products/detail/mikroelektronika/MIKROE-602/4495610)
 - 1 x [6P6C (RJ12) Straight Cable](https://www.digikey.ca/en/products/detail/assmann-wsw-components/AT-S-26-6-6-B-7-R/1972588) (Double check wire colors against [6P6C-Connector.jpg](../6P6C-Connector.jpg))

-You may also need to switch the serial device depending on what Pi or other device you are using.

 ## Wiring
 See other pictures for different perspectives.